-The marketing in Portugal of medical devices bearing a CE mark does not require any authorisation from Infarmed.
+The marketing in Portugal of medical devices bearing a conformity CE mark does not require any authorisation from Infarmed.
 Nonetheless, Infarmed must be notified of all medical devices marketed by a given entity prior to its commercialisation.

 vi Regulatory incentives

 The Medicines Act reflects the regime established in the Directive regarding regulatory data protection and market exclusivity.
 Generic applications cannot be submitted for a period of eight years following the first authorisation in the European Union.
 After this eight-year period has elapsed, the generic cannot be launched on the market for an additional two years.
-This period may be extended for one supplementary year should the innovator, within the data exclusivity period of eight years, obtain a marketing authorisation for one or more indications of significant clinical benefit.
+This period may be extended for one supplementary year should the innovator, within the data exclusivity period of eight years, obtain a marketing authorisation for one or more new indications of significant clinical benefit.